Found 78 UK NGOs working in Algeria

 To relieve financial hardship among poor people and those in financial hardship, by means of, but not exclusively, making grants for items, equipment, services and facilities, including the provision of food, water, clothing, other basic necessities and costs for attending school and costs for medical treatment for the benefit of the said persons.

-Work in Morocco, Philippines, Somalia, Sudan, Algeria and Occupied Palestinian Territories
+Work in Bangladesh, Pakistan, Syria, Afghanistan, Morocco, Sudan, Somalia, Philippines, Algeria and Occupied Palestinian Territories

 |